cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

   - values that are correct should "survive" validation
 - Make sure @axios is used for request
 - create an entry for "Create Recipe" in the @navigation
+    - both for mobile (hamburger menu and desktop)

 ### Verification